 Locate and click on "Device" from the drop-down menu, then go to System > WiFi.

 In the WiFi folder, open the wpa_supplicant.conf file.
 You can open this file with the inbuilt text file viewer.

 Go through the file and locate your WiFi password.

-2. 3 Find And See The Saved WiFi Password On Android With D-Back Android (Recommended)
+2. 3 Check The Saved WiFi Password On Android With D-Back Android (Recommended)

 iMyFone D-Back Android WiFi password finding tool can find and help you to access your WiFi password saved on your device.
 It doesn't just serve as a recovery tool but also a WiFi password viewer without root.
 It has so many excellent features as listed below:

 It can help you find and see the WiFi password on both Android phones and tablets.